Detailed tutorial on how to change the SSH Port

 rsync -av -e 'ssh -p 2022' /home/XYZ/ backupop@server1.XYZ.net.i

-In this section, we will give you brief information on changing the SSH port on centos 7.
-It is simple, but you have to follow every step to eliminate the chances of errors.
+In this section, we will give you a brief guide on how to change the SSH port on CentOS 7.
+It is simple; however, you have to follow every step to eliminate the chances of occurring errors.

 SELinux Configuration

-Configuring SELinux to behave with the new port and type the following:
+Configure SELinux to behave with the new port by typing the following command:

 Fail2Ban Settings

-and search for the following section for configuring Fail2Ban:
+Step 1: Open /etc/fail2ban/jail.conf and search for the following section to configure Fail2Ban:

 [sshd]